charlenemandimutsira-bit/untoh_test/pages/gallery.md

 # include CollectionBuilder info at bottom
 credits: true
 ---
-## Learning About North Texas Business History Through Photography
+## Learning About North Texas Business History with University of North Texas Special collections

+History of the College of Business at UNT

 {% include feature/image.html objectid="coll013" width="75" %}
 Caption: